-- (e) She \\\\\\the amazing view and drew a picture. - (f) If you are able to \\\\\\a \\\\\a \\\\\a \\\\\a - Look at the following sentence: By that time he had his spectacles on and looked at her over them...

-Here, look means lay one's eye on or to direct one's gaze in a specified direction.

-Use appropriate words from the synonyms given below in the following sentences.

-glance, gaze, stare, peep, watch, see, observe

-- (a) Ginny\\\\\at her watch. (take a brief or hurried look) - (b) The door was ajar and she couldn't resist \\\\\\in. (look quickly and furtively at something) - (c) Lucy\\\\\him playing. (look at or observe attentively over a period of time) - (d) He could only \\\\\her in astonishment. (look steadily and intently, especially in admiration, surprise or thought) - (e) She\\\\\\that all the seats were already occupied. (notice or perceive something) - (f) In the distance, she could\\\\\\the blue horizon. (perceive with the eyes) - (g) He\\\\\at her in amazement. (look fixedly or vacantly at someone or something with one's eyes wide open) - 3.
-Study the use of the word 'little' in the following sentence:

-To the little girl he was a figure to be feared.
-Here, little means small in size.

-Now, consult a dictionary and find out the meaning of little in the following sentences.
-The first one has been done for you.

-My little sister-young or younger sister
+(e) Shethe amazing view and drew a picture. (f) If you are able toa of dancing dolphins, you are lucky 2.
+By ove Her k at the following sentence: hat time he had his spectacles on and looked at her them e, look means lay one's eye on or to direct one's gaze specified direction. appropriate words from the synonyms given below ne following sentences. glance, gaze, stare, peep, watch, see, observe (a) Ginnyat her watch. (take a brief or hurried look) (b) The door was ajar and she couldn't resist furtively at something) (c) Lucyhim playing. (look at or observe attentively over a period of time) (d) He could onlyher in astonishment. (look steadily and intently, especially in admiration, surprise or thought) (e) Shethat all the seats were already occupied. (notice or perceive something) (f) In the distance, she couldthe blue horizon. (perceive with the eyes) (g) Heat her in amazement (look fixedly or vacantly at someone or something with one's eyes wide open) 3.
+Stu ly the use of the word 'little' in the following sentence: little Her Nov he little girl he was a figure to be feared. e, little means small in size. , consult a dictionary and find out the meaning of the following sentences.
+The first one has been done for y · little sister-young or younger sister was a bodyguard for a little while: () J